utec-cs2901-2019-2/easy-exam-grupo-ii/Documentation/User_Guide/UserGuide.md

 ### Extentions:

-- System detects unfilled fields on the form
+- 5a.
+System detects unfilled fields on the form
-- System asks the user to fulfill the unfilled fields
+- 5a1.
+System asks the user to fulfill the unfilled fields
-- User fills the fields
+- 5a2.
+User fills the fields
 - Repeat until user creates a report successfully

-- User Cancels request
+- *a User Cancels request
-- System redirects user back to the dashboard
+- *a1.
+System redirects user back to the dashboard

 ![](uc05.png)